Employing multi-modal tools to document and share process -based teaching and learning by: Katie McKay

 Do Our Students Have Access? by: Katie McKay

 Summary: In this post, originally published at http://www.digitallearningday.org/blogs, Katie McKay speaks to the digital divide in access to digital tools and high quality application of digital tools in schools that serve underprivileged student populations.
-This article was also published here by all4ed.org.
+This article was also published by Alliance for Excellent Education.

 Summary: Katie McKay contributed to this volume which highlights compelling firsthand counter-narratives from educators engaged in solving an array of challenges in today’s classrooms.
 It draws together narratives from an inspiring group of educators within the National Writing Project—a collaborative network of instructors dedicated to enhancing student learning and effecting positive change—that contributes to our understanding of what “Digital Is” (DI).